Connor Wong Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.39).

-- Mets pitchers combine to surrender 123 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

 © 2023 Data Skrive.
 All rights reserved.